Also check out the new release definition editor.

 You can choose to create releases for a release definition manually.
 With this choice, you use the Release icon in a release definition or from a build summary to create a new release.

 However, if you specify certain types of artifacts in a release definition, you can enable Continuous deployment.
 This setting instructs Release Management to create new releases automatically when it detects new artifacts are available.
-At present this option is available only for Team Foundation Build artifacts.
+At present this option is available only for Team Foundation Build artifacts and Git-based sources such as Team Foundation Git, GitHub, and other Git repositories.

 If you have linked multiple Team Foundation Build artifacts to a release definition, you can configure continuous deployment for each of them.
 In other words, you can choose to have a release created automatically when a new build of any of those artifacts is produced.
 You can further choose to create the release only when the build is produced by compiling code from certain branches (only applicable when the code is in a Team Services or a TFS Git repository) or when the build has certain tags.